q231950/architecture-x/README.md

-# Architecture
+# ArchitectureX

-A description of this package.
+A _works well for me_ approach to SwiftUI navigation.